A clean power supply for Britain is achievable with significant investment, says NESO report

 The analysis seems to show that overall systems costs should not increase for a clean power system, and it provides a breakdown of the proposed energy mix.

 “Offshore wind must be the bedrock of that system, providing over half of Great Britain’s generation, with onshore wind and solar providing another 29%,” says the Exective Summary.
-“New dispatchable low carbon technologies, such as using carbon capture and storage (CCS) or hydrogen, add significant value to the system, with even relatively small levels of operational capacity materially reducing the overall challenge for the rest of the programm.”
+“New dispatchable low carbon technologies, such as using carbon capture and storage (CCS) or hydrogen, add significant value to the system, with even relatively small levels of operational capacity materially reducing the overall challenge for the rest of the program.”

 Significant investment is needed, but with it Britain could become a world leader in first-of-a-kind technologies.